 Students with outstanding balances receive monthly statements.
 These balances must be paid prior to the end of the academic term.
 Students with outstanding balances at the end of an academic term are subject to holds which will result in prevention of: registration for a subsequent academic term, obtaining transcripts, or receiving a diploma.
 Once a hold has been placed on a student’s account, the account balance must be paid in full in order for the hold to be removed.
 When a student graduates or leaves UNCG, transcripts will not be granted under any circumstances until the account balance is $0.00.
 Students are subject to the collection policies of the University and the State of North Carolina if the outstanding balances remain unpaid.

 Loan repayments for emergency loans are made at the Cashier’s Office.
-Perkins and Institutional loan repayments are made to the University’s billing agent, University Accounting Services, LLC (UAS).
+Perkins and Institutional loan repayments are made to the University’s billing agent, University Office of the Controller, LLC (UAS).
 Inquiries regarding loans-due dates, balances, and other information are to be made by calling UAS at 1-800-999-6227.

 Faculty staff waivers must be turned into the Cashier’s office for credit by the last date to add or drop a class with the university registrar.
 Waiver requests submitted after this date will not be processed.

 Part I: Policy for Students Who Completely Withdraw from UNCG